 Firstly, the Simcenter Anovis system collects data from a wide range of sensors over a large bandwidth.
-This data includes vibration from accelerometers or laser vibrometers, sound from microphones, rotational speed from high-precision tachometers, temperature and torque.
-All of it is accurately recorded with the Anovis hardware.
+This data includes vibration from accelerometers or laser vibrometers, sound from microphones, rotational speed from high-precision tachometers, temperature, and torque.
+Of course, all of it is accurately recorded with the Anovis hardware.

 The system also applies statistical assessment procedures to dynamically tune the testing thresholds.
 These procedures turn Anovis into a self-learning system that gradually reduces the required setup effort and operation expertise.
 The responsible team can thus easily deliver a formal quality report that confirms that the part meets the required specifications and operates safely.

 Do you want to learn more about this topic?
-Join our free on-demand webinar “End-of-line testing for automotive: How to perform NVH-based quality inspection”.
+Read the white paper or join our free on-demand webinar “End-of-line testing for automotive: How to perform NVH-based quality inspection”.

 You will learn how to effectively: